developersIndia/website/.github/CONTRIBUTING.md

 - In addition to the [React.js](https://reactjs.org) framework, the project also used [TypeScript](https://www.typescriptlang.org) to ensure common JavaScript errors & bugs aren't introduced into production.
 So, if you need a reference to that as well, feel free to refer to the official [TypeScript docs](https://www.typescriptlang.org/docs).
 - No two developers will have common preferences & as such it raises debates & arguments on who's right more often than not!
 For example, some prefer single quotes `' '` over double quotes `" "`, or `Spaces` over `Tabs` & such.
 A source code having a mix of both can be quite detrimental to the project's development & introduce hidden errors which are hard to identify & debug.
 As such we've configured [ESLint](https://eslint.org) & [Prettier](https://prettier.io) to deal with such inconsistencies before production code is deployed.
 - Executing our configured linters & formatters each time after developing the project can become monotonous & boring.
 Hence, to automate this procedure we decided to make use of [githooks](https://git-scm.com/docs/githooks).
 So, each time you either commit or push changes to a remote repository, `git` will invoke ESLint & Prettier for you!
+- Since the project is version-controlled-ed using `git`, we also follow the principles of [GitHub Glow](https://docs.github.com/en/get-started/quickstart/github-flow).
+So, whenever you want to work a specific feature/bug, create a branch from `master`.
+Once work on the feature/bug branch is complete, merge it into the `master` branch before sending a PR.

 The aforementioned points were some things-to-be-noted before you started contributing to the project.
 A majority of the times you needn't worry about them since we've them configured to ensure each & every contributor to the project has an uniform development experience.